Northern Ireland: Background

 Official voting figures, which reflect views on the "national question" along with issues of the candidate, geography, personal loyalty, and historic voting patterns, show 54% of Northern Ireland voters vote for unionist parties, 42% vote for nationalist parties, and 4% vote "other".
 Opinion polls consistently show that the election results are not necessarily an indication of the electorate's stance regarding the constitutional status of Northern Ireland.
-Most of the population of Northern Ireland are at least nominally Christian, mostly Roman Catholic and Protestant denominations.
+Most of the population of Northern Ireland is at least nominally Christian, mostly Roman Catholic and Protestant denominations.
 Many voters (regardless of religious affiliation) are attracted to unionism's conservative policies, while other voters are instead attracted to the traditionally leftist Sinn Féin and SDLP and their respective party platforms for democratic socialism and social democracy.

 For the most part, Protestants feel a strong connection with Great Britain and wish for Northern Ireland to remain part of the United Kingdom.
 Many Catholics however, generally aspire to a United Ireland or are less certain about how to solve the constitutional question.
-Protestants have a slight majority in Northern Ireland, according to the latest Northern Ireland Census.
+Catholics have a slight majority in Northern Ireland, according to the latest Northern Ireland census.
 The make-up of the Northern Ireland Assembly reflects the appeals of the various parties within the population.
 Of the 90 Members of the Legislative Assembly (MLAs), 37 are unionists and 35 are nationalists (the remaining 18 are classified as "other").

+The 1998 Good Friday Agreement acts as a de facto constitution for Northern Ireland.
+Local government in Northern Ireland since 2015 has been divided between 11 councils with limited responsibilities.
+The First Minister and deputy First Minister of Northern Ireland are the joint heads of government of Northern Ireland.